Check out students' answers to Flo-Joe's CPE Writing tasks with a teacher's feedback

 Read Lena's answer to this question.
 Try correcting the piece of writing yourself first: use the marking codes to think about what might be wrong (or what's good) about the piece of work.
 Then when you're ready, click the green buttons in the text for our feedback.

-Dear Sir or Madam, I am writing to recommend the novel "About a Boy" by Nick Hornby for the reading program of the book club.
-The cover of the book says it all; the narration mounts around the story of a 12-year old boy, Marcus Brewer.
-However, surprisingly, the real boy is not Marcus but a grown-up man, Will Freeman, aged 36.
-In his sparkling thought-provoking book, the author unfolds WW The main protagonist is a single unattached man who lives in the lap of luxury even though he has never worked a single day in this life.
+The main protagonist is a single unattached man who lives in the lap of luxury even though he has never worked a single day in this life.
 His only occupation is his self-indulgences, smoking, drinking, and dating women.
 He hates families, children, and any domesticity.
 On the face of it, Will seems to be a self-sufficient person who lives life to the fullest as he leads a lifestyle with no duties and commitments, which anybody could envy.
-However, as the story unfolds, we see that the WW Will built WT The theme of vulnerability that runs throughout the novel is something that everyone will find familiar.
-All of us are vulnerable to a certain extent, and we have to acknowledge that our actions, behavior, and experiences are dictated by our sensitive souls and inner babies WF Yours faithfully, Lena ***** |
+However, as the story unfolds, we see that the WW unwillingness to accept any responsibilities and grow up is merely a way to hide his vulnerable personality.

 Content